 When developing a new product, seeing it in a physical three dimensional form can help spur further development.
 Bringing your product idea to life with rapid prototyping without a huge investment of time and money allows you to evaluate your product theory and make adjustments quickly and efficiently.
-We start you’re your product concept and create a digital model using CAD software.
+We start your product concept and create a digital model using CAD software.
 When the design phase is complete, moving to the next phase of the project may involve creating samples.
 A rapid prototype is an option to show customers the planned product, new potential financial partners what they would be investing in, and be able to make small adjustments to the design for optimized manufacturing.

 What Is Rapid Prototyping?